yazgoo/nails_n_wood/README.md

 Here are current conventions:

 - use width 100 x height 200 pixel
-- a black pixel's a nails
+- a black pixel's a nail

 To draw the targets, on the next line put the pixels colors: